 The results of the questionnaire will allow us to identify, what kind of knowledge and information is needed where.
 They will provide the basis for the production of various communication formats such as videos, podcasts and e-learning courses, which shall be both informative and easy to understand.
 These formats shall be disseminated via networks, advisory services and academic schools throughout Europe.

-We encourage fruit farming advisors, practitioners as well as selected researchers in 20 European target countries to fill in this questionnaire and to suggest combinations of practices in their local contexts until 30 September 2020.
+We encourage fruit farming advisors, practitioners as well as selected researchers in 20 European target countries to fill in this questionnaire either by themselves or together with FiBL until 15 November 2020 and to suggest combinations of practices in their local contexts.
+Interested persons are welcome to contact Michael Friedli.